jeffriesc/RPi-DisableLEDs/README.md

 ExecStop=sh -c "echo 1 | sudo tee /sys/class/leds/led1/brightness > /dev/null && echo 1 | sudo tee /sys/class/leds/led0/brightness"

 [Install]
-WantedBy=multi-user.target'''
+WantedBy=multi-user.target`

+Use ctrl+O and then press enter to write the file and ctrl+X to close out of nano

-you can also remove && echo 0 | sudo tee /sys/class/leds/led0/brightness to disable only the power-LED (or vice versa) enable it at startup sudo systemctl enable disable-led.service to start immidiately: sudo systemctl start disable-led.service to enable the LEDs again: sudo systemctl stop disable-led.service
+Note: you can also remove `&& echo 0 | sudo tee /sys/class/leds/led0/brightness` to disable only the active-LED (or vice versa)

+Test the service with: `sudo systemctl start disable-led.service` Stop the the service with: `sudo systemctl stop disable-led.service` Use `sudo systemctl enable disable-led.service` to enable on startup